Tempered Erlang Queue with Multiple Arrivals: Introduction

 Di Crescenzo \textit{et al.} (2003) studied the $M/M/1$ queue with effect of catastrophes.
 Luchak (1956, 1958) considered single-channel queues with Poisson arrivals and general service-time distributions where the solutions for time-dependent state probabilities of these models are derived.
 Giorno \textit{et al.} (2018) discussed a single-server queue with Poisson arrivals and a state-dependent service mechanism that leads to a logarithmic steady-state distribution.

 Cahoy \textit{et al.} (2015) introduced a fractional generalization of the $M/M/1$ queue whereas Ascione \textit{et al.} (2018) studied a fractional variant of the $M/M/1$ queue with catastrophes.
 Griffiths \textit{et al.} (2006) obtained the transient solution of Erlang queue and Ascione \textit{et al.} (2020) time-changed it by an independent inverse stable subordinator.
 Chen \textit{et al.} (2020) discussed Markovian bulk-arrival and bulk-service queues with state-dependent control.
-Recently, Pote and Kataria (2025) studied a queue in which the service system has Erlang distribution and the arrivals are modeled by a generalized counting process (GCP) where it is possible to have finitely many arrivals in an infinitesimal time interval.
+Recently, Pote and Kataria (2025) studied a queue in which the service system has Erlang distribution and the arrivals are modeled by a generalized counting process (GCP), a counting process with the possibility of finitely many arrivals in an infinitesimal time interval.
 For more details on GCP and some recent works on it, we refer the reader to Di Crescenzo \textit{et al.} (2016), Kataria and Khandakar (2022), Dhillon and Kataria (2024), and the references therein.

-In this paper, we introduce and study a time-changed variant of the Erlang queue with multiple arrivals.
-The time is changed via the first hitting time of tempered stable subordinator, and we refer to this time-changed process as the tempered Erlang queue with multiple arrivals.
-The paper is organized as follows: